Bryce Harper drives in 100th run, Phillies beat Reds 6-2

 Nick Vincent (1-2) pitched an inning in relief of Vince Velasquez, who lasted three innings and allowed Aristides Aquino’s RBI single .

 The fading Reds followed their pattern of scoring in the first inning and then going cold.
-They’ve scored a club-record 43 runs in the opening inning.
-The Reds have lost nine of their last 13 games.
+The Reds have lost nine of their last 13 games, unable to sustain their offense for more than a few days at a time.

+“We do mix up the lineup quite a bit,” manager David Bell said.
+“We do believe in our guys.”

 MOVES